-Some things in life are just absolutes – like the sky being blue, the sun rising tomorrow and me reviewing Jura’s latest super automatic espresso machine.
+Some things in life are just absolutes – like the sky being blue, the sun rising tomorrow and me drooling over Jura super automatic espresso machines.

-Some things in life are just absolutes – like the sky being blue, the sun rising tomorrow and me reviewing Jura’s latest super automatic espresso machine.
+Some things in life are just absolutes – like the sky being blue, the sun rising tomorrow and me drooling over Jura super automatic espresso machines.

 I’ve got plenty to say about this savvy little machine, but you’ll have to stick around for the rest of my Jura E4 Coffee Maker review to find out what I think!